La Center School District Logo

 Credits from Other Programs

-The principal or designee is responsible for determining which credits will be recognized by the district for students enrolling from another state-approved learning program (public school, approved private school, home school or state-approved online program), or from out-of-state, or out-of-country program.
+The principal or designee is responsible for determining which credits will be recognized by the district for students enrolling from another state-approved learning program (public school, approved private school, or home school or state-approved online program), or from out-of-state, or out-of-country program.
 The district will accept credits from another Washington public school or accredited state private school or accredited out-of-state public or private school to the extent the credit matches a district graduation requirement, or the credits may be counted as elective credits.
 The district will evaluate credits from unaccredited programs or homeschools as described below for homeschool students.
 Decisions of the principal or designee may be appealed to the superintendent or designee within fifteen school days of the initial decision.

 Subject and Credit Requirements for Graduation